Predict The Major Product For The Following Reaction

 • Functional Groups: 1-bromopropane (alkyl halide), sodium methoxide (alkoxide).

-• Reaction Mechanism: SN2 (bimolecular nucleophilic substitution).
+• Reaction Mechanism: SN2 (bimolecular nucleophilic substitution) Small thing, real impact..

 • Substrate Reactivity: The primary alkyl halide is relatively unhindered, favoring SN2.